-Ying Yong, Chief Grand Prosecutor and Prosecutor General of the SPP of China, met with a delegation led by Le Minh Tri, a member of the Secretariat of the Communist Party of Vietnam Central Committee and Chief Justice of Vietnam's Supreme People's Court, in Beijing on June 6.
+Gong Ming, a member of the Party Leadership Group and Deputy Prosecutor General of the SPP of China, met with a delegation led by Nguyen Van Khoat, Secretary of the Communist Party of Vietnam Committee and Principal of the Procuratorate University of Vietnam, in Beijing on June 24.

 Procuratorial organs across China approved the arrests of more than 53,000 people for drug-related crimes from January 2024 to May this year, a 14 percent decrease over the previous 16-month period.